cianshannon/mt412_powerbi_group3/README.md

 ## Using the Report

-Explore the report by navigating through different tabs and using slicers or filters to segment the data.
-The report is interactive, so clicking on specific elements in one visualization will filter other parts of the report accordingly.
+Explore the report by navigating through different dashboards and using slicers or filters to segment the data.
+The report is interactive, so clicking on specific elements in one visualisation will filter other parts of the report accordingly.

 ## Authors